josephluck/helix/docs/Models/Nesting.md

 }
 ```

-You'll notice that when we `fetch`, we're reaching in to other models to show an alert to the user to let them know that the posts have finished loading.
+Inside the `fetch` effect, we're able to reach into other models to show an alert to the user to let them know that the posts have finished loading.
 Let's update our Typescript typings to deal with the new nesting.

 ### Typescript

-Let's make a type definition for our application-level `GlobalState` and `GlobalActions`.
-These new types will be used to tell Typescript what our application-level state and actions look like for pages and effects.
+We need a new type definition to describe our application-level `State` and `Actions`.
+We'll call these `GlobalState` and `GlobalActions` to differentiate them from model `State` and `Actions`.

 ```typescript
 // model.ts